AmenRa/CDE-IR/README.md

   <a href="https://lbesson.mit-license.org/"><img src="https://img.shields.io/badge/License-MIT-blue.svg" alt="License: MIT"></a>
 </p>

-# Configuration-Driven Experimentation for Information Retrieval
+# A Configuration-Driven Framework for Reproducible Information Retrieval Experiments

 Disclaimer: This is a work in progress.
+Everything is subject to change.

 ## What is this repo?
 This repo is a boilerplate for applying Configuration-Driven Experimentation (CDE) to Information Retrieval (IR) research.